Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Introduction

 \subsection{Related work}

 As mentioned earlier, multiple papers developed composable core-sets (or similar constructions) when the objective function is equal to the {\em logarithm} of the volume.
 In particular, \cite{mirzasoleiman2013distributed} showed that core-sets obtained via a greedy algorithm guarantee an approximation factor of $\min(k,n)$.
-The approximation ratio can be further improved to a constant if the input points are assigned to set $P_i$ uniformly at random \cite{mirrokni2015randomized,barbosa2015power}.
-However, these guarantees do not translate into a multiplicative approximation factor for the volume objective function.\footnote{It is possible to show that the greedy method achieves a multiplicative approximation factor of $2^{O(k^2)}$.
-Since this bound is substantially larger than our bound for the local search method, we do not include the proof in this paper.}
+The approximation ratio can be further improved to a constant if the input points are assigned to set $V_i$ uniformly at random \cite{mirrokni2015randomized,barbosa2015power}.
+However, these guarantees do not translate into a multiplicative approximation factor for the volume objective function.\footnote{It is possible to show that the greedy method achieves composable core-sets with multiplicative approximation factor of $2^{O(k^2)}$.
+Since this bound is substantially larger than our bound obtained by spectral spanners, we do not include the proof in this paper.}

 Core-sets constructions are known for a wide variety of geometric and metric problems, and several algorithms have found practical applications.
 Some of those constructions are relevant in our context.
 In particular, core-sets for approximating the directional width \cite{AHV-aemp-04} have functionality that is similar to weak spanners.
 However, the aforementioned paper considered this problem for low-dimensional points, and as a result, the core-sets size was exponential in the dimension.
 Another line of research~\cite{abbar2013diverse,IMMM-ccdcm-14,ceccarello2017mapreduce} considered core-sets for maximizing {\em metric} diversity measures, such as the minimum inter-point distance.
 Those measures rely only on relationships between pairs of points, and thus have quite different properties from the volume-induced measure considered in this paper.